 The capacity to keep what people tell you confidential is an essential part of the role.
 However, there may be occasions when you need to break this confidentiality.
-It is important that the individual is aware of this from the start so they are aware and do not feel their trust has been broken.
-If this happens, you need to tell the person that you are going to tell someone else about what they have told you.
-Examples could include:
+It is important that the individual is aware of this from the start so they are clear and do not feel their trust has been broken.
+If this happens, you need to tell the person that you are going to speak to someone else about what they have told you.
+Examples of where you might need to break confidentiality could include:

-- self-harm or suicidal intent
+- self-harm, suicidal intent

 - violence, abuse

 - criminal activity.